 How do you drive engagement?

-The first thing to do is to get an overview of what's going on.
-Talk to everyone directly working for you, find out what they think and want.
+The first thing to do is to get an overview of what's going on is to talk to everyone directly.
 What troubles them?
 If you know their problems, you can help them.
 Make sure you have extra time every week for speaking with them.

-Of course, it's not possible to have water-cooler chats with everyone if you have a bigger team.
+Of course, it's not possible to have 2-hour lunches with everyone if you have many employees that you're responsible for.
 Team leadership, in this case, would be a technological solution to keep track of everyone.

 • You can share your ideas for feedback.
-Everybody knows that "two heads are better than one".
 When you share your ideas with your team you can get feedback and new ideas.
 As there is always more than one way to do things, you'll discover that your coworkers and employees can sometimes save you from a dead end.

 As the Harvard Business Review has mentioned: "Collaboration doesn't just occur by getting people together.
 You need to trigger it."